duesnate/nn-inference-fpga/project_report.rst

 FPGA vs. GPU
 ============

 Although GPUs have been greatly beneficial for the advancement of DNN performance, there are a few drawbacks.
-High performing GPUs consume large amounts of energy and are thus particularly limited in mobile and other low-power applications.
+High performing GPUs consume large amounts of energy and are thus particularly limited in mobile and other power-constrained applications.
 In addition, the development of NNs on GPUs requires the use of an application programming interface (API) which provides access to parallel processing capabilities for general purpose use cases.
-This extra layer of abstraction from the hardware reduces the maximum achievable hardware efficiency and increases energy consumption.
+This extra layer of abstraction from the hardware reduces the maximum achievable hardware efficiency and increases overall energy consumption.
 As for the APIs available, NVIDIA's CUDA platform provides developers with a comprehensive library for NN support on NVIDIA GPUs.
 NVIDIA's active development in the CUDA framework and its features will no doubt make improvements on performance and efficiency.
-Due to the static nature of a GPU's architecture, however, there exists a fundamental limitation to the achievable utilization of hardware and its efficiency.
+Due to the static nature of a GPU's architecture, however, there is little room for implementation of application specific acceleration engines and custom data-types.
+These are the situations in which FPGAs will be chosen above GPUs.

-* ...

 Considerations for Efficient Implementation